systemd/systemd/docs/UIDS-GIDS.md

+---
+title: Users, Groups, UIDs and GIDs on `systemd` Systems
+---

 # Users, Groups, UIDs and GIDs on `systemd` Systems

 Here's a summary of the requirements `systemd` (and Linux) make on UID/GID